Sunol Regional Wilderness

 A few miles South of Pleasanton, and about 6 miles off freeway 680, along Calaveras and Geary Road, Sunol Regional Wilderness is a great park for both hikers, horseback riders, and of course wildlife watchers.
 Oak woodland, grassland, soft chaparral, and creekside vegetation make this a characteristic East bay park, yielding a lot of wildlife.

 Whether hiking up to the cave rocks on the Indian Joe Creek Trail, or getting a stunning view of the valley and the park on the Flag Hill Trail, Sunol Regional Wilderness offers many opportunities to explore the park, and experience the wildlife.
+Their is an easy trail alongside Alameda Creek which is a great place to start your experience.

 The Oak woodland, grassland, and chaparral are home to Coyotes, Bobcats, and even the very rare Mountain Lion.
 There is a herd of Tule Elk which were reintroduced to this area.